 May 18, 2000 - Mark McGwire of the St. Louis Cardinals passed Mickey Mantle on the home run career list.
 He ended the game with 539.

 May 18, 2004 - Forty-year-old Arizona Diamondbacks lefthander Randy Johnson became the oldest pitcher in Major League history to throw a perfect game, leading his team to a 2-0 victory over the Atlanta Braves.
 A “perfect game” is when a pitcher faces a minimum 27 batters, recording 27 outs.
-Through the 2006 season, only 17 perfect games had been thrown, including 15 in the modern era (post-1900).

 May 18, 2006 – The Biggs Cemetery in Monroe County, Ala. was added to the Alabama Historic Cemetery Register.